Skip to main content

 Often, yes.
 A co-existence agreement or negotiated amendment to the application can be faster and cheaper than a full opposition.
 However, the right approach depends on the strength of your position and what you are trying to achieve.
 In some cases, early negotiation can also reveal whether the other party is willing to compromise before you commit to formal proceedings.

 Astris Law is not a registered trade mark attorney.
-We provide legal advice in relation to trade mark disputes, oppositions and enforcement as commercial lawyers.
+We provide legal advice in relation to trade mark disputes, oppositions and enforcement as a commercial law firm.
 For trade mark filing and prosecution services, we can refer you to a registered trade mark attorney.

 Strict deadlines apply to trade mark oppositions.
 Act early.